onelogin/terraform-provider-onelogin/README.md

 - enabled [boolean] - Indicates if the rule is enabled or not.
 - id [integer] - App Rule ID
 - actions [list of objects] The following properties compose the object schema:
-  - value [list of strings] - Only applicable to provisioned and set\_-actions.
+  - value [list of strings] - Only applicable to provisioned and set\_\* actions.
 Items in the array will be a plain text string or valid value for the selected action.
   - action [string] - The action to apply
 - position [integer] - Indicates the order of the rule.
 When `null` this will default to last position.